cschlay/COMP.CS.400-Project/01_lexer/README.md

 I defined that there must be one of the characters in the begging that are from different set of characters so this distinguishes them.

+As it is mentioned in the instructions that `COORDINATE_IDENT` and `IDENT` may conflict.
+This is resolved by defining the token as function and putting the `COORDINATE_IDENT` above the `IDENT` definition.
+This should make it to take over in priority according to 4.3. in the PLY docs.

 ### e.
 Comments and other code

 ### f.
 Integer literals and decimal literals